bihealth/sodar-core-legacy/docs/source/dev_backend_app.rst

 - ``javascript_url``: Path to on demand includeable Javascript file
 - ``css_url``: Path to on demand includeable CSS file
+- ``info_settings``: List of names for app-specific Django settings to be displayed for administrators in the siteinfo app.
 - ``get_statistics()``: Return statistics for the siteinfo app.
 See details in :ref:`the siteinfo documentation <app_siteinfo>`.